-To give an example of the first condition: In the hen's egg there have been demonstrated by means of the anaphylaxis reaction, five distinct antigens and these correspond to five chemically distinct proteins that have been isolated from the egg.9 Again, although crystallized albumin from hen's eggs shows practically no immunological distinction from crystallized albumin from duck's eggs, each of the three proteins separable from horse serum (euglobulin, pseudoglobulin and albumin) can be distinguished from each of the other two by their immunological behavior.10 That is, two chemically similar proteins from different biological sources may be immunologically similar, whereas chemically distinct proteins from a single animal may be immunologically distinguishable.
-Another illustration is furnished by milk,8 the casein of which is distinguishable chemically and immunologically from the other proteins of the milk and also from the proteins of the serum of the same animal, whereas the globulin of the milk seems to be chemically and immunologically identical with that of the serum.
-On the other hand, casein from animals of different species is chemically similar and immunologically almost indistinguishable.
+proteins separable from horse serum (euglobulin, pseudoglobulin and albumin) can be distinguished from each of the other two by their immunological behavior.11 That is, two chemically similar proteins from different biological sources may be immunologically similar, whereas chemically distinct proteins from a single animal may be immunologically distinguishable.
+Another illustration is furnished by milk,9 the casein of which is distinguishable chemically and immunologically from the other proteins of the milk and also from the proteins of the serum of the same animal, whereas the globulin of the milk seems to be chemically and immunologically identical with that of the serum.
+On the other hand, casein from animals of different species is chemically similar and immunologically related.
+A striking case is that of the botulinus toxins, for the two known strains of Cl. botulinum are culturally and biologically practically indistinguishable, although their toxins are as distinct immunologically as the toxins of tetanus and diphtheria bacilli.

-A certain but slight distinguishable specificity may be observed between proteins from different organs of the same animal, which differentiation is still sharper between the tissue proteins and serum proteins of the animal.
-Sex cells especially seem to be distinct immunologically from the body cells.
-Numerous instances of two separate proteins from the same plant seeds showing entirely distinct immunological specificity have been described (Wells and Osborne).
+A certain but slight distinguishable specificity may be observed between proteins from different organs of the same animal,12 which differentiation is still sharper between the tissue proteins and serum proteins of the animal.13 Sex cells especially seem to be distinct immunologically from the body cells.14 Numerous instances of two separate proteins from the same plant seeds showing entirely distinct immunological specificity have been described (Wells and Osborne).15

-Common Antigens in Unrelated Species
+Common Antigens in Unrelated Species 16

-As an illustration of this situation, in the crystalline lens of all animals there seem to be proteins which are the same for all species, since an antiserum for the lens of one animal will give good reactions with the lens protein of any species, including even that of the same species of animal furnishing the immune serum.
+As an illustration of this situation, in the crystalline lens of all animals there seem to be proteins which are the same for all species, since an antiserum for the lens of one animal will give good reactions with the lens protein of any species, including even that of the same species of animal furnishing the immune serum.17